billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 I think passing individual arguments greatly enhances the utility of the top-level coordination routine.
 However, it does lead to a lot more
-typing: (not counting to the actual use in the science code) each variable needs to be typed 5 times (2 in the call, 1 in the argument list, 1 in the argument declaration, 1 in the shr_assert), rather than 2 times for the alternative (2 times in the associate statement within a routine).
+typing: (not counting the actual use in the science code) each variable needs to be typed 5 times (2 in the call, 1 in the argument list, 1 in the argument declaration, 1 in the shr_assert), rather than 2 times for the alternative (2 times in the associate statement within a routine).
 I favor read-time convenience over write-time convenience, so I think this is a win, but what do others think?

 I have used associate statements for 'b' and 'w'.
 The former lets us access bulk and the latter lets us access the current bulk-or-tracer.
 I